How to Perform a SEO Technical Audit: The Complete Guide

 6. To increase website visibility and authority

-A SEO technical audit can significantly increase website visibility and authority.
+An SEO technical audit can significantly increase website visibility and authority.
 By ensuring website speed and stability, ensuring all backlinks are active and don’t lead to broken pages, and making the website mobile-friendly, website owners are able to ensure their page is easily indexed by search engines and users.
 Additionally, optimizing titles, headings, descriptions, and content across the website can help make a website more credible to users and search engines, which can improve its organic click-through rate.
 Furthermore, as Google places more emphasis on ranking factors revolving around user experience, an audit of the website’s user experience can help increase its visibility and authority.

 7. To improve user experience

-A SEO technical audit can help improve user experience by identifying UX pain points that could be frustrating users.
+An SEO technical audit can help improve user experience by identifying UX pain points that could be frustrating users.
 It can also help improve the speed of the page and its interactive functionality, as well as its navigability on mobile devices.
 By auditing the user experience of a website, developers can ensure a clear and intuitive hierarchy of the site, faster page speed, web core vitals, mobile-friendliness, structured navigation, non-intrusive ads or interstitials, and a good design.
 Furthermore, developers can also use SEO-friendly pagination and make sure the website is mobile-friendly by compressing images, increasing font sizes, and utilizing Accelerated Mobile Pages (AMP).
 All of these measures can help to raise the SEO performance score of the website, ensuring a better user experience overall.

 How to do an SEO technical audit?

-Step 1: crawl your website
+Step 1: Crawl your website

 Crawling a website is an essential part of an SEO technical audit, as it allows the auditors to gain insight into how Google is viewing the website.
 By using Ubersuggest or other crawlers, auditors can check for potential issues such as duplicate content, pages with too few words, pages that are not linked, and too many redirects.
 They can also monitor the website’s position in SERPs by conducting specific keyword searches.
 Additionally, auditors can check the robots.txt file to ensure that certain parts of the website’s URLs are not excluded, and look at the crawling stats in Google Search Console to check for crawl errors.
 By monitoring the crawl budget, auditors can determine if too much of the website’s old or low-value content is taking Google’s attention away from the better pages.
 Finally, auditors can use Google Analytics to check the installation of the tracking code and to compare the number of pages found by the search query to the number of pages in the analytics report.
 By doing all of these things, auditors can identify and address any issues that could be negatively affecting the website’s ranking.

-Step 2: review Google Search Console and Bing Webmaster Tools
+Step 2: Review Google Search Console and Bing Webmaster Tools

 Reviewing Google Search Console and Bing Webmaster Tools can help with an SEO technical audit by providing important insights into how search engines are crawling a website.
 This information can help identify potential issues, such as incorrect preferred domain settings, backlinks that are not meeting Google’s standards, and crawl errors that may be affecting rankings.
 By identifying these issues, SEO consultants can take the necessary steps to fix them, such as removing unnecessary backlinks, submitting a sitemap to search engines, or creating 301 redirects for dead pages.